tinahe75/MaskedFER/README.md

 * torchtext == 0.8.0
 * pytorchcv
 * imgaug==0.3.0
-* For visualization: matploblib, seaborn
+* For visualization: matploblib, seaborn, opencv

 ## Colab notebooks
 Running these notebooks requires downloading the dataset to your Google Drive.
 The notebooks will mount the drive